 What is vitiligo?

-Vitiligo (vit-ill-EYE-go) is a disorder that causes patches of skin to become white.
-This happens because cells that make color in your skin are destroyed.
+Vitiligo is a chronic (long-lasting) disorder that causes areas of skin to lose color.
+When skin cells that make color are attacked and destroyed, the skin turns a milky-white color.

 Who gets vitiligo?